How to Boil and Eat Louisiana Blue Crabs

 We recommend about 2-4 crabs per person depending on the size.
 Of course, we only buy the best grade #1 crabs, so they are rather large and full of incredible meat.

-Getting Started with Your Louisiana Blue Crabs:
+Getting Started with Your Louisiana Blue Crabs

 Buy fresh local live crabs.
 Once home place the crabs in a large basin or bucket and cover with ice.
 The ice stuns the crabs and miraculously keeps the claws from falling off during the boiling process.
 Soak for 30 minutes.